reejit/NSFW-image-detector/README.md

 The motive:
-The main purpose behind this is to use Artificial intelligence to provide users with a safe browsing experience
+The main purpose behind this is to use Artificial intelligence to provide users with a safe browsing experience.

-This is a part of a larger project.
-I am currently working on a chrome extension which would detect the NSFW images on the browser & blur them out :)
+This api can be called by a browser extension which verifies the NSFW images by this rest-api and blurs out such images on the tab.